-The Conservation Fund’s Go Zero program works with individuals, companies, foundations and even cities to help address climate change and habitat loss by planting trees.
-With Go Zero, you can engage customers, inspire employees and make a real difference on the ground.
+The Conservation Fund’s Go Zero program works with individuals, companies and foundations to address climate change and habitat loss by protecting and restoring America’s forests.
+With Go Zero, you can engage customers, inspire employees, meet reduction goals and make a real difference on the ground.

 Contact us to find out how your company can use Go Zero to:

 - Engage customers at the point of purchase to offset emissions and/or plant trees

 - Reduce the emissions impact from fleets, employee commutes or corporate business travel

 - Offset energy use at select facilities including headquarters, offices, manufacturing or retail locations

 - Reduce the carbon footprint of conferences, corporate events, annual meetings or other events